Stratego — Term Transformations¶

-The Stratego language caters for the definition of program transformations.
+The Stratego term transformation language caters for the definition of program transformations.

 Transformations operate on the abstract syntax trees of programs.
 Abstract syntax trees are represented by means of first-order terms.